 Consumers are individuals and that is how you have to handle them.
 One marketing strategy never works for all customers or every client.
 Even if you’re approaching a particular demographic, you still need to build more sub-segments.

-Since every customer is important, you must try to deal with each individual according to his/her needs.
+Since every customer is important, as the value selling is just as important. you must try to deal with each individual according to his/her needs.
 For every consumer group your business targets, the company needs to offer something so no one is left out.
 This will not only help to increase sales but also build brand loyalty.

 One common trap most companies fall into is the overuse of the concept of discount.
 This is founded on the belief that the best way to keep the customer happy is to reduce product or service price, but this isn’t really true.
 While discounts do have their advantages, they can in no way replace the value of good customer relationships.

 Simply put, you can get the same (or even more) profits by having better customer relationships, without cutting the product/services costs.